 George Gordon Meade

 Major General George Gordon Meade, commander of the Army of the Potomac, was thrust into command just three days before the battle.
-Tasked with stopping Lee's advance into the North, Meade quickly assessed the situation and chose Gettysburg as the battlefield.
+Because of that, tasked with stopping Lee's advance into the North, Meade quickly assessed the situation and chose Gettysburg as the battlefield.
 His defensive strategy, focused on holding the high ground, proved crucial to the Union victory.
 Meade's leadership during the battle was characterized by his calm demeanor and his ability to make critical decisions under immense pressure.
 Despite facing criticism after the battle for not pursuing Lee's retreating army more aggressively, Meade's overall performance at Gettysburg solidified his reputation as a capable and effective commander.

 Winfield Scott Hancock